 Democratic transitions are often followed by conflict.
-In this paper we explore one explanation for this fighting: the military’s strategic use of violence to retain control of economically valuable regions.
-We find evidence of this dynamic in Myanmar, a country transitioning from four decades of military rule.
-Fearing that the new civilian government will assert authority over jade mining, the military initiates violence in mining townships to deter civilian control.
-Using geocoded data on conflict and jade mines, we find support for this argument: as Myanmar starts to transition in 2011, we observe a sharp increase in conflicts involving the military in jade-mining areas.
-We address alternative explanations, including a nationwide shift in the military’s strategy, the co-location of mines and military headquarters, commodity prices, opposition to a controversial dam, and trends specific to Kachin State.
-We substantiate the theoretical claim that outgoing generals use instability to retain rents — a winning strategy where plausible challenges to state authority provide pretense for asserting military control over lucrative territory.
+This article explores one explanation: the military’s strategic use of violence to retain control of economically valuable regions.
+The authors uncover this dynamic in Myanmar, a country transitioning from four decades of military rule.
+Fearing that the new civilian government will assert authority over jade mining, the military initiated violence in mining townships.
+Using geocoded data on conflict and jade mines, the authors find evidence for this strategic use of violence.
+As Myanmar started to transition in 2011, conflicts instigated by the military in jademining areas sharply rose.
+The article also addresses alternative explanations, including a shift in the military’s strategy, colocation of mines and military headquarters, commodity prices, opposition to a controversial dam, and trends specific to Kachin State.
+With implications beyond Myanmar, the authors argue that outgoing generals can use instability to retain rents where plausible challengers to state authority provide a pretense for violence.